possen/Elevator/Readme.md

 * The 4 following columns are the current state of the elevators.
 If you click on the floor it simulate the buttons inside the elevator.
 * The arrows next to the columns show which way the elevator is going.
 * Key:
-  - Blue: no elevator exists
+  - Blue: no elevator present on the floor.
   - Yellow: elevator on floor, door closed.
   - Black: door open
   - Green: indicates that the elevator was requested from the elevator panel.